Sponsored products in Elevate

 Settings

-You can fine tune how products in a sponsored list are filtered and shown.
+You can fine-tune how products in a sponsored list are filtered and shown.
 Options include:

-- Applying category filters automatically or manually
+• Applying category filters automatically or manually

-- Changing list size
+• Changing list size

-- Setting image priorities for idle, hover, and thumbnail states
+• Setting image priorities for idle, hover, and thumbnail states

 While optional, these tools can help align the presentation of sponsored products with your campaign goals and site design.

-category/categories attribute supplied in the product feed, but also allows the selection of parent categories for more coverage.
-For example, if a product belongs to the category "Tops > T-shirts", you can find it in both "Tops" and "Tops > T-shirts".
+Selectable categories are based on the category/categories attribute supplied in the product feed, but also allow the selection of parent categories for more coverage.
+For example, if a product belongs to "Tops > T-shirts", you can find it under both "Tops" and "Tops > T-shirts".
 This lets you choose the level of granularity you want for the list.
-Additionally, when a supplier wants to sponsor their products, they pick one or more categories to compete in.Once published, a sponsored list is populated with products from active supplier campaigns.
-During page rendering, a real-time auction determines which products qualify, and Elevate selects the most relevant based on bid and context.
+When a supplier wants to sponsor their products, they pick one or more categories to compete in.

 Sponsored slices function like regular (non-sponsored) slices on a product listing page.
 They allow you to override the organic ranking by displaying sponsored products within the product list.